sanchezzzhak/node-device-detector/README.md

 * v1.3.4
     * Update fixtures from the motamo-org/device-detect `version#4.2.2` (update to 2021/03/17)
     * Added detect devices 532~
-    * Added tests for github actions
+    * Added tests runs nodes [10.x, 15.x] for github actions
+    * Added new experimental parser `InfoDevice`

 * v1.3.3
     * Update fixtures from the motamo-org/device-detect `version#4.1.0` (update to 2021/02/22)